-Pine Grove Property, Nevada - The Pine Grove gold project, located in Lyon County, Nevada, is the Company's most advanced project.
-At the time of writing of this MDA Lincoln is well underway in the permitting studies needed to take the project to production.
-A prefeasibility study is planned for the Fall of 2021.
+Pine Grove Gold Property, Nevada - The Pine Grove gold project, located in Lyon County, Nevada, is the Company's main project.
+At the time of writing of this MDA Lincoln continues its permitting studies needed to take the project to production.'

 The Pine Grove property is a development-stage gold project.
 The property lies approximately 20 miles south of Yerington, in the Pine Grove Hills, Lyon County, Nevada.
 The Company has mining leases on the Wilson and Wheeler mines (patented claims) and 243 unpatented claims owned directly by Lincoln.
 The Company's land position covers approximately 7 square miles that encompass the main gold mineralization, exploration targets and adequate land for mine facilities.
-Two hundred seventy-five holes have been drilled in the district.
+Two hundred seventy-five holes have been drilled within in the Pine Grove property todate.
 Eighty-three holes were drilled in 2009 and 2010 by Lincoln.